 From 1970 director and dramaturge in the radio drama department of RIAS-Berlin.
 1977 Chief dramaturge in the radio drama department of Südwestfunk, Baden-Baden.
 1978 Return to RIAS-Berlin.

-In the 1970s, Naleppa was instrumental in the development of the 1TP4 radio play and the 1TP5 radio play.
+In the 1970s, Naleppa was instrumental in the development of the original sound radio play and the artificial head radio play.
 Through his collaboration with George Tabori, his directing work became increasingly actor-oriented.
 In the 1980s he turned to musical and experimental radio plays as well as sound composition.